 With over a decade of experience in arts and nonprofits, Jackie’s passion is rooted in organizational sustainability, good governance, and hyper-effective, happy teams.
 As managing director of Pittsburgh-based immersive theater, Bricolage, she tripled the full-time staff and operating budget and steered two strategic plans, including the Greater Pittsburgh Small Arts Capitalization Pilot program.
 Her designs of Immersive Companions and Theater for All catapulted the company onto the national access scene and have since been replicated by others.
 During her tenure, Bricolage’s attendance grew by 70%, contributed income grew by nearly 50%, earned income grew by 145%, and the organization’s new infrastructure grew to allow a new immersive production run every year.

 Prior to Bricolage, Jackie was the development manager at Kelly Strayhorn Theater (KST), where she secured a 1 million dollar grant from the Heinz Endowments in support of initiatives such as Penn Avenue Creative.
-She currently serves on KST’s executive transition committee and is president of the board at Handmade Arcade, Pittsburgh’s largest independent craft fair.
+From 2019-2023, she served as president of the board at Handmade Arcade, Pittsburgh’s largest independent craft fair.
 Jackie coaches emerging arts leaders, has led workshops at the Leadership Exchange in Arts and Disability Conference and the Inclusive Innovation Summit, and has worked on the National Dignity & Respect Campaign.
 She can make a plan for even the wildest of ideas when armed with a team that gives a damn, an oversized whiteboard, and a big cup of cold brew.

 Emily Willson, Partner